oemof/oemof-solph/doc/oemof_solph.rst

 LinearTransformer (1xM)
 +++++++++++++++++++++++

-An instance of the LinearTransformer class can represent a power plant, a transport line or any kind of a transforming process as electrolysis or a cooling device.
-It can have one input flow and m output flows.
+An instance of the LinearTransformer class can represent a node with one input flow an m output flows such as a power plant, a transport line or any kind of a transforming process as electrolysis or a cooling device.
-As the name indicates the efficiency has to constant within one time step to get a linear transformation.
+As the name indicates the efficiency has to be constant within one time step to get a linear transformation.
-You can define a different efficiency for every time step (e.g. the COP of an air heat pump according to the ambient temperature) but this series has to be predefined and cannot be changed within the optimisation.
+You can define a different efficiency for every time step (e.g. the thermal powerplant efficiency according to the ambient temperature) but this series has to be predefined and cannot be changed within the optimisation.

 .. code-block:: python